 Digital Detox - More time for you!

 Of course, digital life is also part of analog life.
 But if you consciously go offline every now and then and Speed from your everyday life the fear of missing out on something gradually disappears.
-You're less stressed, feel freer, more rested, and more efficient - and above all, you don't stand at the train track or at the crosswalk staring at your smartphone like a zombie 😉
+You're less stressed, feel freer, more rested, and more productive - and above all, you're not standing at the train track or at the crosswalk staring at your smartphone like a zombie 😉